 Hannibal is a tiny village located in the state of New York.
 With a population of 541 people and just one neighborhood, Hannibal is the 870th largest community in New York.
-Hannibal has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Hannibal was built prior to World War II, making it one of the older and more historic villages in the country.

 Because occupations involving physical labor dominate the local economy, Hannibal is generally considered to be a blue-collar town.
 42.61% of the Hannibal workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hannibal is a village of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Hannibal who work in office and administrative support (15.94%), sales jobs (12.17%), and computer science and math (6.09%).